 EHCPs must be reviewed annually.
 The Local Authority will inform the head teacher at the beginning of each school term of the pupils requiring reviews.
 The SENDCO will organise these reviews and invite:

-- · The pupil's parent
+- The pupil's family

 - · The pupil

 - · The relevant teacher

+- · Professionals working with the child such as Speech and Language therapists

 They may also invite: